 I'm originally from Wisconsin.
 I was born and raised there and moved to Arizona when I turned 18.
 I met my husband at a very young age and we got married at a young age.
 I got married when I was 20.

-And just because of the situation that we're in, immediately just went to work.
-Started working retail, I worked retail for, I think like, nine or ten years and decided I couldn't do nights and weekends anymore.
+And just because of the situation that we were in, immediately I just went to work.
+I started working retail, and I worked retail for, I think like, nine or ten years and decided I couldn't do nights and weekends anymore.
 On the holidays, I never saw my family.

 Coming into Lambda I, I was this, this newbie who knew absolutely nothing about code and it taught me a lot about how I can overcome personal struggles.
 It taught me that you can't always be a perfectionist, and things aren't always going to go your way.
 But that's okay.
 You just, learn from it, you move on and I feel like I'm definitely a stronger person because it forced me outside of my comfort zone.

 But I regrouped, told myself, "hey, this is what you want to do.
 You made this choice, you can do it."
-And I just, you know, figured things out and just kept going.
+And I just figured things out and kept going.
 It kind of humbled me and forced myself to regroup and rebuild myself as a person.

-I'm just recently graduated from Lambda as part of their web development program, and just recently got hired for United Healthcare as a technology development associate.
+I just recently graduated from Lambda School as part of their web development program, and recently got hired at United Healthcare as a technology development associate.